 This is a "download kit" for owners of the Amstrad CPC home computer, published in 1988 by AZURSOFT.
 The kit includes a diskette with terminal and file-transfer software as well as a serial cable for connecting the Amstrad PC and Minitel terminal.

+Documentation for the Minitel 1b terminal equipment produced by Telic in 1986.
 The Minitel 1b, also known as the "bi standard" Minitel 1, supported two modes: videotex and telematic.
 The videotex mode was used to access serivces on the Télétel…